Murrelektronik/VarioX-IPC-DemoCase/README.md

 - Install the Codesys Vario-X package

+# FINAL
 -> Ready to Login with the Example project

-# If you would like to have a live demonstration or an offer, please contact vario-x@murrelektronik.de
+# You would like to have a live demonstration or an offer? please contact vario-x@murrelektronik.de
--

 ## License